Back to blog home

 Once you’ve got your lighting setup sorted, it’s time to start thinking about natural light.
 Our circadian rhythm (often called a ‘biological clock’ or ‘body clock’) can be thrown off – or even completely reset – with too much light exposure near bedtime.
 If your room gets a lot of sunlight, or you’ve got a fluorescent streetlamp beaming through your window, a pair of blackout curtains might just change your life.

-Our Heritage Royal Made to Measure Curtains will transform any bedroom into a deliciously dark oasis of calm.
+Our blackout velvet curtains will transform any bedroom into a deliciously dark oasis of calm.
 The ultra-soft velvet fabric is smoothly-strokable and luxuriously thick, guaranteed to block out every last sliver of light that might creep its way in.

 Check out our made to measure curtains buying guide to explore all the finer details of finding the perfect blackout curtains for you.